 With the rise of medical cannabis used as the main treatment for their ailments, those who have been prescribed are questioning their employee rights.
+But it’s necessary to find a trustworthy weed dispensary for you to collect cannabis for your medical needs.

 Today, we’re going to delve into how you can appropriately consume medical cannabis in the workplace and help you determine what your legal rights are.